4. The School

 4.1 Student - Teacher Interaction

-The student from anywhere in the world can interact in meaningful ways with his or her VHS teacher as long as they have an internet connection.
-A host of communication tools and procedures have been developed by Desire2Learn in order to facilitate this essential communication component of a quality education.
-These include email, threaded discussions, ePortfolio, assignment DropBox feedback, and testing feedback.
-A VHS student has many ways of communicating with their teacher and the teacher has many options to communicate information and ideas back to the student.
+The student from anywhere in the world can interact in meaningful ways with their Virtual High School teacher as long as they have an internet connection.
+A host of communication tools and procedures have been developed by D2L within the Brightspace Integrated Learning Platform to facilitate this essential communication component of a quality education.
+These include email, threaded discussions, ePortfolio, assignment feedback through the dropbox, and testing feedback.
+A Virtual High School student has many ways of communicating with their teacher and the teacher has many options to communicate information and ideas back to the student.

 4.2 Student - Student Interaction

-A host of communication tools and procedures have been developed by Desire2Learn within the Brightspace learning management system to facilitate the essential component of student – student of a quality education, student – student interaction.
-A student has many ways of communicating with other students in his or her course.
+A host of communication tools and procedures have been developed by D2L within the Brightspace Integrated Learning Platform to facilitate student – student interaction, an essential component of a quality education.
+A student has many ways of communicating with other students in their course.
 These include email, chat, instant messaging, sharing ePortfolio files and threaded discussions.
 Students may also respond to discussion threads from students who may have completed a course before them.

 4.3 Student - Administration Interaction